K2View raises $28 million to automate enterprise data unification

 K2View’s “micro-database” Fabric technology connects virtually to sources (e.g., internet of things devices, big data warehouses and data lakes, web services, and cloud apps) to organize data around segments like customers, stores, transactions, and products while storing it in secure servers and exposing it to devices, apps, and services.
 A graphical interface and auto-discovery feature facilitate the creation of two-way connections between app data sources and databases via microservices, or loosely coupled software systems.
 K2View says it leverages in-memory technology to perform transformations and continually keep target databases up to date.

-According to CEO Rotem, most admins are able to map 50% to 80% of their database objects and automate matching, cleansing, and security tasks using the source connectors and auto-discovery capabilities within K2View’s Studio tool.
-Through Studio, they’re also able to take advantage of smart-sync, which provides the ability to set rules at the source-, business-, entity-, and data element-level that trigger on-the-fly updates while remaining resource-efficient.
+According to CEO Rotem, most admins are able to map 50-80% of their database objects and automate matching, cleansing, and security tasks using the source connectors and auto-discovery capabilities within K2View’s Studio tool.
+Through Studio, they’re also able to take advantage of smart-sync, with the ability to set rules at the source-, business-, entity-, and data element-level to trigger on-the-fly updates while remaining resource-efficient.

 Complementing Studio, Fabric has embedded web services to simplify the administration of data layers.
 It generates web services for functions that work with existing queries and APIs, enabling even novice technicians to kick off database workloads.
-That’s a crucial point, according to Rotem — McKinsey pegs the shortfall of big data experts at anywhere from 140,000 to 190,000.
+That’s a crucial point, according to Rotem — and McKinsey pegs the shortfall of big data experts at anywhere from 140,000 to 190,000.

-Forestay Capital led the round in K2View, along with Genesis Partners.
-The company has offices in Israel, Dallas, and Atlanta, and it claims to have “large enterprise” customers based in North and South America, Europe, the Middle East, and Asia.
+Forestay Capital led the new round, along with Genesis Partners.
+K2View has offices in Israel, Dallas, and Atlanta, and it claims to have “large enterprise” customers based in North and South America, Europe, the Middle East, and Asia.